Dimensions of Wellness

 • Create a soothing workstation

-• Contact classmates and set-up virtual study sessions
+• Contact classmates and set up study sessions

 • Contact your instructor to problem-solve obstacles